preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/omnia-feed/index.rst

 Omnia Feed and permissions
 ******************************
 To be able to access a page - news or any other Omnia page - users will need read permission for that page, meaning permissions in Omnia apply.
+This is normally set on Page Collection level.
 Omnia Feed has no separate permissions settings.
 Therefore, users can only see feed notifications for and read the pages they are allowed to read as set in Omnia.

 Resetting the app
 ******************